 I didn’t buy a WAIT-WALK signal off the street, rather, I put one together with two spare Marbelite ca. 1950 8″ housings that I had on the shelf.
 I traded some spare lenses for the Kopp WAIT and WALK lenses, and I added a repro cast aluminum finial which looks just right as a topper.
 I dig this light; it’s a particularly great one for indoor display.

-This signal as it is came from quite a few sources!
+This signal is actually a mash-up coming from quite a few sources!

 - The Marbelite housings came from Ryan in California.

 - The 7″-long Marbelite style visors are repros made by Steve Tutty in Colorado.

 - The repro cast aluminum finial came from Larry in Detroit.

 - The ped lenses came from Jay in Ohio.